 - Pick the best tools: There are many digital strategies for gathering consumer data, so it’s critical to select the right one for your organization’s needs.

 - Commit to seeing it through: Prioritize continuous improvement once you operationalize the service recovery process.

 Build a plan for best practices.
 This is a major part of creating a patient engagement program.
 Here are the five main pillars of service recovery, as defined by top consumer brands:

 - Practice active listening: Active listening involves being able to summarize a patient’s statements, empathizing with the situation, and asking specific questions.
 This practice shows you’re genuinely interested in what they have to say.

 - Offer a sincere apology: Be clear what you’re sorry about, identify what could have been better.
 That way, the patient knows you understood what made them unhappy.

-- Brainstorm solutions: To turn things around for the patient, they should walk away with ways you’ll fix their grievance with the staff.
+- Brainstorm solutions: To turn things around, your patient needs to walk away with a resolution for their grievance with the staff.
 If they leave the call knowing you have a concrete plan to change, they’re more likely to give you another chance.

-- Follow through with your offer: It’s crucial to keep your promise to your patient in order to regain trust.
+- Follow through with your offer: Keep your promise to your patient in order to regain trust.
 The next time this patient comes in, they’ll expect that you’ll take care of their issue.

 - Keep it professional: Define the appropriate talk track or script to use in various situations.
 With the right plan, you’ll be able to portray confidence and professionalism every step of the way.